 Frozen Embryos – Straw

 Yes, straw.
-When they freeze your embryos they typically freeze them together.
+When they freeze your embryos they typically freeze them together in a straw.
 Here’s the problem- say you freeze three in the same straw but only want to transfer one of those.
 Well they have to thaw all three and then re-freeze two.
 This can result in the loss of the other embryos.

 Speak to your doctor about this and then make sure they relay your wishes to the embryologist.